Bioko: Protected areas and ecology

-Two protected areas cover ~40% of the island: Pico Basilé National Park (est. 2000; ~32,256 ha) in the north, and the Luba Crater Scientific Reserve (~51,000 ha) in the south, a Key Biodiversity Area and AZE site centered on Mount Luba and the Gran Caldera.
+Two protected areas cover ~40% of the island: Pico Basilé National Park (est. 2000; ~32,256 ha) in the north, and the Luba Crater Scientific Reserve (~51,000 ha) in the south, a Key Biodiversity Area and AZE site centred on Mount Luba and the Gran Caldera.

 Bioko forms part of the Cameroon line and hosts lowland Cross–Sanaga–Bioko coastal forests and Mount Cameroon and Bioko montane forests at elevation.

-The endemic Pennant’s red colobus Piliocolobus pennantii (CR) now persists primarily in southwest Bioko, and the drill Mandrillus leucophaeus (incl. the Bioko drill M. l. poensis) is globally Endangered.
-Long-term monitoring indicates that illegal bushmeat hunting is the principal threat to Bioko’s primates, with tens of thousands of carcasses recorded in Malabo’s market over multi-year surveys despite environmental legislation.
+The endemic Pennant's red colobus Piliocolobus pennantii (CR) now persists primarily in southwest Bioko, and the drill Mandrillus leucophaeus (incl. the Bioko drill M. l. poensis) is globally Endangered.
+Long-term monitoring indicates that illegal bushmeat hunting is the principal threat to Bioko's primates, with tens of thousands of carcasses recorded in Malabo's market over multi-year surveys despite environmental legislation.

 Demographics

-The island has a population of 335,048 inhabitants (2015 Census), divided into 2 provinces and then into 4 districts – Malabo (271,008), Baney (29,366), Luba (26,331) and Riaba (8.343).
+The island has a population of 335,048 (2015 Census), divided into 2 provinces and 4 districts – Malabo (271,008), Baney (29,366), Luba (26,331), and Riaba (8,343).
 Its historic indigenous people are the Bubi people, who currently constitute 58% of the population.
 Other ethnicities include the Fang at 16%, Fernandinos at 12%, and the Igbo at 7%, as well as African and European immigrants.

 Languages

-Spanish has been an official language since 1844 when Spain took control of the island.
-It is still the language of education and administration, related to the more than 100 years as a Spanish colony.
+Spanish has been an official language since 1844, when Spain took control of the island.
+It is still the language of education and administration, reflecting more than 100 years of Spanish colonial rule.
 67% of Equatoguineans can speak Spanish, especially those living in the capital, Malabo, on Bioko.

-The Bube language, with about 50,000 speakers, and various dialects, is the original language of the inhabitants of Bioko.
+The Bube language, with about 50,000 speakers and various dialects, is the original language of the inhabitants of Bioko.
 However, given the numerous ethnic groups and peoples who operated on Bioko, a creole language developed, known as Pichi.
-It is based on English grammar, from the period when the British operated bases for their forces.
+It is based on English grammar from the period when the British operated bases for their forces.
 It also incorporates West African languages from Nigeria and Liberia, as well as Portuguese vocabulary, which forms a considerable part of the Krio language, which had developed in Sierra Leone.
 Workers came to Bioko from all of these areas in the 19th through much of the 20th century.

 History

 Unlike other islands in the area, Bioko had an indigenous African population.
 The island was inhabited in the middle of the first millennium BC by Bantu tribes from the mainland, who formed the Bubi ethnic group.
 The Bubi speak a Bantu language.
 The island has probably been inhabited by this or other Bantu-speaking groups since before the 7th century BC.

 In 1472, the Portuguese navigator Fernão do Pó was the first European to sight the island.
 He named it Formosa Flora ("beautiful flower").
-In 1494 it was renamed Fernando Pó in his honour after being claimed as a colony by the Portuguese.
-The Portuguese developed the island for sugarcane crops, and while considered of poor quality, the refineries' output was such that Fernando Pó sugar briefly dominated the trade centres in Europe.
+In 1494, it was renamed Fernando Pó in his honour after the Portuguese claimed it as a colony.
+The Portuguese developed the island for sugarcane cultivation.
+Although the sugar was considered of poor quality, the refineries' output was sufficient for Fernando Pó sugar to dominate the trade centers in Europe briefly.